-Premises liability can cover wrongful death if it can be proven that someone lost their life due to foreseeable circumstances that a property owner failed to address, per the Legal Information Institute (LII).
+Premises liability can cover a person’s death if there is evidence to show that the property owner’s negligence caused it.
+A wrongful death occurs when someone loses their life due to foreseeable circumstances that a property owner failed to address.

-If a property owner (or another entity) failed to meet their duty to keep their premises safe and free of foreseeable hazards or warn of such risks, this is negligence.
-In such a case, a decedent’s survivors may be able to move forward with a wrongful death lawsuit to hold them accountable.
+If a Lafayette, LA, property owner, or another liable entity, failed to meet their duty to keep their premises safe and free of hazards – or at least warn of such risks – this is negligence.
+In such a case, a decedent’s survivors may be able to file an insurance claim or wrongful death lawsuit to hold them accountable.

-Damages You Can Claim in a Premises Liability Case Involving Wrongful Death
+What Damages Can I Claim in a Premises Liability Wrongful Death Case?

-Survivors of those who lost their lives may be able to pursue a wrongful death lawsuit on behalf of their loved one against a business, property owner, homeowner, or another entity.
-Damages they receive could help them pay for:
+Family members of those who lost their lives in a premises liability incident may be able to pursue a wrongful death case against a business, property owner, homeowner, or another entity.
+They may be able to recover damages that could help them pay for:

 - Funeral and burial expenses